Call for 2026 IA Awards Lighting Projects Submissions!!!

 Please allow 5 business days to turn around comments and plan appropriately!

-Illumination Award for Control Innovation, sponsored by the Lighting Controls Association, a Council within NEMA
+Illumination Award for Control Innovation, sponsored by Lighting Controls Academy, a NEMA Coalition (LCA)

 Click here for score sheet.